 However, it will be impossible to work on a text document without the arrow keys that allow you to navigate through the document.

-If you want a compact keyboard without compromising your ability to write code, the smallest keyboard that I suggest is a 65% mechanical keyboard.
+If you want a compact keyboard without compromising your ability to write code, the smallest one I suggest is a 65% mechanical.

-This is the smallest keyboard with arrow keys you can get, making it possible to work around text documents.
+This is the smallest one with arrow keys you can commonly get, making it possible to work around text documents.

-Considering all the advantages you can get from a mechanical keyboard and having more space on your desk for other stuff, I’d say a 65% mechanical keyboard is one of the best options for a programming keyboard.
+Considering all the advantages you can get and having more space on your desk for other stuff, I’d say a 65% mechanical keyboard is one of the best options for programming.